Every parent and carer who has a child of school age must provide that child with

 A copy RC baptismal certificate must be provided.

 Primary School enrolment

 Schools enrol pupils in January each year.
 Parents enrol children by going along in person to the catchment school.
-Enrolment dates and times will be displayed in schools and on this website from November.
+Enrolment dates and times will be displayed on school webpages from November.
 Please contact your school if you miss the enrolment dates.

 On enrolment day you will be asked to complete an enrolment form, provide a copy

 of your child's birth certificate and evidence of your home address.
 If you have

 requested your child attends a Roman Catholic school and your child is baptised

 Catholic, you must provide a copy of the baptismal certificate.